Wiredcraft/kongcloak/docs/tutorial.md

 Securing Components in a Microservice Context
 =============================================

-Microservices are essentially modular components, implementing parts of a broader business logic, that are networked together to implement the business logic in full.
-This is a departure from monolithic architectures, where everything is contained & tightly integrated in one large service.
+Microservices are essentially modular components implementing parts of a broader business logic, which are networked together to implement the business logic in full.
+This is a departure from monolithic architectures, where everything is contained & tightly coupled in one large service.

 The modularity that microservice architectures allow for means that code (ie, individual components) can be reused in multiple scenarios.
 For example, a component managing customer subscriptions can be reused in many different applications whose business logic requires it.
-However, departing from monolithic architectures comes along with some challenges revolving around two things:
+However, departing from monolithic architectures comes along with some challenges revolving around 1) managing and 2) securing components.

-* managing components
-* securing components

 In monolithic architectures it's fairly straightforward (think libraries) to implement features such as user authentication, request/response logging, rate-limiting and so on.
-But what happens when the business logic is broken down into multiple modular components?
+But what happens when the business logic is broken down to multiple modular components?

-One approach would be to establish guidelines for component developers on what libraries to use and how to implement features such as authentication or request/response logging.
+One approach is to establish guidelines for component developers on what libraries to use and how to implement features such as authentication or request/response logging.
 But that can be a nuisance, especially as the number of components increases.
 And what if, down the line, it is decided that a different authentication or logging mechanism is used?
 In that scenario, component developers would have to go through each of their components to make the necessary changes in their code to account for the new decisions.

 Fortunately, there are open-source solutions that provide out-of-the-box robust API management (such as the Kong gateway) as well as user management and authentication (such as the Keycloak authentication suite) that help avoid these issues.

 A gateway for instance can be configured to implement functionality such as token signature validation or rate-limiting or logging that scales across all components.
 Similarly, an authentication suite can be configured to manage users, tokens, and sessions that all components have access to.
 Thus making the right choice of 3rd party open-source solutions allows the component developer to focus exclusively in the part of the business logic their component implements and leave the rest up to the gateway.

-The goal of this tutorial is hence to setup a basic microservice environment using Kong as a gateway and Keycloak to manage authentication.
+The goal of this tutorial is hence to setup a basic microservice environment using Kong as a gateway and Keycloak as the authentication suite.
 The end result will thus look something like this:

 ![image](https://user-images.githubusercontent.com/760762/30317912-e0012fe0-97ab-11e7-91fb-3d852c137796.png)

 1. Upon trying to access a protected endpoint, the user is redirected to the Keycloak login page if there is no active session.
-2. Keycloak issues an access & refresh token to the user, which are also cached by the client and used in subsequent requests to protected components
+2. Keycloak issues an access and refresh token to the user, which are also cached by the client and used in subsequent requests to protected components.
-3. The client can now access protected components behind the Kong gateway by filling the `Authorization` HTTP header with the access token (or use the refresh token to request a new access token from Keycloak if the old access token has expired)
+3. The client can now access protected components behind the Kong gateway by filling the `Authorization` HTTP header with the access token (or use the refresh token to request a new access token from Keycloak if the old access token has expired).
 4. The Kong gateway validates the access token, the signature, the issuers, and the expiration time.
 If the validation is successful, the request proceeds to the protected component.
 5. The protected component can decode the access token for extra context on the user (eg. role, username, etc.), before sending a response.
 6. The Kong gateway then forwards the response back to the client.

+Note: In production it may make more sense for Keycloak to also be behind the Kong gateway; this has been omitted here for simplicity.

 For the purposes of this tutorial we'll define a `GET /data` endpoint on a protected component behind Kong.
 This endpoint will be accessible to users who are authenticated via Keycloak.